In addition to the main competition, Special Awards are held each year under TidyTowns which highlight particular local environmental activities.

 Sponsored by the Department of Communications, Climate Action and Environment

-We would like you to create a new leisurely walk.
-The goal for this project is to create a place where people can meet friends, get some light exercise and not have any demands placed on them.
-The only equipment required should be comfortable shoes.
+We would like you to either create a new community walkway or build on an existing one in your community.
+The goal for this project is to create a place where people can meet friends and get some light exercise.
+Ideally the walkway would be created in an area which was in need of regeneration.

 Gum Litter Taskforce (GLT) Competition – Prize Fund €5,000